 Concept of transplanting horror genre tropes into the Civil War’s bloody soil is about as inspired as the dull “Dead Birds” ever gets.
+Although playing time comes in less than 90 minutes, tyro helmer Alex Turner’s pic stretches out for much too long the revelations about a cursed Alabama mansion and the horrors faced there by a gang of thieves.
 Nineteenth-century setting won’t dampen horror market potential as much as a lack of true frights, with limited theatrical and better vid prospects in sight.

 In 1863, during the heart of the war, a ragtag gang led by William (Henry Thomas, under a beard) robs a bank in Fairhope, Ala., of bags of Confederate gold, blowing away some Rebel troops in the process.
 Shootout is loaded with blood-splatter effects.